dsridaran/Referee_Localizer/README.md

 For questions or support on this code, please contact Dilan SriDaran (dilan.sridaran@gmail.com).

-For questions or requests to access the Salsa-provided data, please contact Rob Oldfield (rob@salsasound.com).
+For requests to access the Salsa data, please contact Rob Oldfield (rob@salsasound.com).

-For questions or requests to access the Salsa-provided data, please contact Johsan Billingham (johsan.billingham@fifa.org).
+For requests to access the FIFA data, please contact Johsan Billingham (johsan.billingham@fifa.org).

-If you are interested in contributing further to this research, please contact Johsan Billingham (johsan.billingham@fifa.org).
+If you are interested in contributing to this research, please contact Johsan Billingham (johsan.billingham@fifa.org).